Urban Pulse Terms of Service

 15. Indemnity

-To the maximum extent permitted by law, you indemnify us (and our officers, employees and contractors) against any loss, liability, cost or expense (including reasonable legal costs) we suffer or incur arising out of or in connection with:
+To the maximum extent permitted by law, you indemnify us (and our officers, employees and contractors) against any loss, liability, cost or expense (including reasonable legal costs) we suffer or incur as a result of a third-party claim, to the extent it arises from:

 - your breach of these Terms;

-- your Content, including any claim that your Content infringes a third party's rights or breaches any law;
+- your Content infringing a third party's rights or breaching any law; or

-- your use of the Platform in breach of Section 5 (Acceptable use) or any law; or
+- your use of the Platform in breach of Section 5 (Acceptable use) or any law.

 This indemnity is reduced to the extent that our own negligence or breach caused or contributed to the loss.
 It does not apply to loss that cannot lawfully be the subject of an indemnity, and it is subject to your non-excludable rights under the Australian Consumer Law.